Godofdrakes/WeaponPalettes/README.md

   - When enabled the item in your off hand will be considered when deciding which set of quickslots to load
   - This can be enabled in addition to MatchMainHand
   - Defaults to disabled
-- 'FakeEmptyHand'
+- `FakeEmptyHand`
-  - When enabled if you sheathe your weapon it will treat that hand as empty and load the corresponding set of quickslots
+  - When enabled if you sheathe your weapon it will treat your main hand as empty, loading the corresponding set of quickslots
   - Defaults to enabled